-Before seeing about the Bond order for o2, Let’s see what is bond order?
-Because these topics is very much basic in general inorganic chemistry.
+Before seeing about the Bond order for o2, Let’s see what is bond order because these topics are very much basic in general inorganic chemistry.

 What is Bond order?

-- Bond order is defined as the number of bonds that present between the two atoms,
+- Bond order is defined as the number of bonds that are present between two atoms,

 - bond order can be one, two, or three.

-- If bond order is equal to zero as in
+- If the bond order is equal to zero as in

 - It means the molecule does not exist.